From Pusch to Procter/Leiber — Discover the Next Chapter at Steam Pump Ranch

 John Monroe Procter, Jr. Marriage Notice to Betty Gleeson – Tucson Citizen, Sat, Nov 26, 1949

-Sonny passed away in 1992 and is buried between his father and Mendota “Minnie” Ravenscroft (former head housekeeper at the Pioneer Hotel) at the Evergreen Memorial Park Cemetary in Block 34, Section A.
+Sonny passed away in 1992 and is buried between his father and Mendota “Minnie” Ravenscroft (former head housekeeper at the Pioneer Hotel) at the Evergreen Memorial Park Cemetary in Block 34, Section A – no headstone is present.

 John Monroe Procter Jr. Obituary 1992 – Arizona Daily Star